Expansive rugged wilderness, blue whales and glaciers

 Everyone, focus on remote travel and comfort

-* Tours are priced and charged in US dollars; prices in other currencies are provided for reference only and will be calculated based on the exchange rate at the time of payment.
+* Kayaking trips & tours to destinations outside of Canada are priced and charged in US dollars; prices in other currencies can be estimated by clicking here.
 There is no additional tax on tours to international destinations.
 Please see our terms and conditions for full payment and fees information.

 From one highlight to the next: Blue whales, glaciers & mothership comfort